Humayun's tomb: Restoration

-Before the restoration work was undertaken, vandalism and illegal encroachments were rampant at the site of the tomb, presenting a serious danger to the preservation of the tomb.
+Before restoration work was undertaken, vandalism and illegal encroachments were rampant at the site of the tomb, as is endemic in contemporary India, posing a serious danger to the preservation of the tomb.
 At the main entrance of Humayun's Tomb, dingy stalls had been put up under a very corrupt system of municipal patronage known as tehbazari, and all sorts of heavy vehicles were allowed to be parked illegally in these open spaces.
-On the Nila Gumbad side was a huge citadel of India's vote bank politics – thousands of "slum dwellers" were kept by an influential section of the political leadership to serve as "bonded voters" during elections.
-The environment of the dargah of Hazrat Nizamuddin Auliya had also been ruthlessly degraded and the holy tank had become a messy cesspool.
+On the Nila Gumbad side was a huge citadel comprising thousands of "slum dwellers", who were retained, conserved, and granted political patronage by an influential section of the political leadership to serve as "bonded voters" during elections.
+The environment of the dargah of Hazrat Nizamuddin Auliya had also been blighted with ruthless degradation, and the holy tank had been reduced to a messy cesspool.

-Restoration work by the Aga Khan Trust for Culture (AKTC), in collaboration with Archaeological Survey of India (ASI), began around 1999 after research work, which started in 1997, and was completed in March 2003.
+Restoration work by the Aga Khan Trust for Culture (AKTC), in collaboration with Archaeological Survey of India (ASI), began around 1999 following considerable research work that started in 1997, and was completed in March 2003.
 Around 12 hectares of lawns were replanted, and over 2500 trees and plants, including mango, lemon, neem, hibiscus and jasmine cuttings, were planted in the gardens.
 Installation of a new water circulation system for the walkway channels was also undertaken.
-To ensure that water flowed naturally through the channels and pools on the 12-hectare (30 acre) site without the aid of hydraulic systems, the water channels were re-laid to an exacting grade of one centimetre every 40 metres (1:4000 slope).
+To ensure that the natural flow of water via the channels and pools on the 12-hectare (30 acre) site without hydraulic or mechanical intervention, the water channels were re-laid to an exacting grade of one centimetre every 40 metres (1:4000 slope).
 This eventually enabled water to flow through the watercourses in the gardens, and dormant fountains to start functioning once again.
 Other tasks in this mammoth restoration project included setting up a rainwater harvesting system using 128 ground water recharge pits, and desilting and revitalising old wells that were discovered during the restoration work.
-This was first a privately funded collaborative effort under the aegis of the National Cultural Fund (NCF) by the ASI.
-Funding included a sum of $650,000 from the Aga Khan Trust for Culture of His Highness the Aga Khan, with help from the Oberoi Hotels Group.
+This was the first privately funded collaborative effort under the aegis of the National Cultural Fund (NCF) by the ASI.
+Funding included a sum of $650,000 from the Aga Khan Trust for Culture, with assistance from the Oberoi Hotels Group.
 In addition, AKTC is conducting a more significant restoration at Babur's tomb, the resting place of Humayun's father in Kabul.